embeepea/pga2d/README.md

    `ns` call at the top from "pga2d.diagram1" to "pga2d.myprog".

 3. Copy the file `resources/public/diagram1.html` to `resources/public/myprog.html`,
-   and edit it to change all occurences of "diagram1" to "myprog" (there should only be one, near the end of the file).
+   and edit it to change all occurences of "diagram1" to "myprog".

 4. Run the build with the command